 According to a World Bank Study there are over 400 to 500 million SMEs & startups in the world and this number continues to grow.
 But as John Chambers, from Cisco System pointed out, “at least 40% of all businesses will die in the next 10 years if they don’t figure out how to change their entire company to accommodate new technologies.”
 Growth in our era of disruptive technologies is being willing to ‘change, learn and relearn’ even if what these businesses knew previously brought them success.
 The Fourth Industrial Revolution, thus, is not about new Tech Apps or new technologies, it is about change relearn and keep transforming.

-SMEs are the backbone of the economy – they account for 65% of net new jobs – and they not only need to keep up with technological developments but also with the rising consumer trends.
+SMEs are the backbone of the economy – they account for– and they not only need to keep up with technological developments but also with the rising consumer trends.
 In the UK alone there are over 5.7 million small and medium businesses while in the USA, the biggest economy of the planet, the US Census Bureau said there are over 32 million SMEs.
 While their growth and potential are enormous, a vast majority of these businesses face complex and often insurmountable challenges: a lack of business connections, limited awareness of digital tools and best practices, limited staff, lack of timely information, poor funding and economies of scale.
 In this world dominated by data and continuum digital innovation, businesses need to keep adapting and upgrading their models if they are to thrive.

 The impact of 4IR technologies on businesses